-According to a widely cited new study, humans’ “concentrated attention span” shrank from 12 seconds in 2004 to only eight seconds today.
+According to a widely cited study, humans’ “concentrated attention span” shrank from 12 seconds in 2004 to only eight seconds today.
 Shorter than a goldfish’s.

 But how long is one minute?

 When you’re writing to hit a certain duration, you could waste your life timing it with a stopwatch OR you could just use this helpful tip: 135 words per minute.
-We recently calculated this number to make our own writing process more efficient.
+LCB calculated this number to make our own writing process more efficient.
 We transcribed ten finished business videos to work out how many words of audible dialogue and narration were heard in the final cut.
 The result?
 These videos totalled 2200 words over 16.3 minutes, for a total of 134.9 words per minute.
 So let’s call it 135.

 (FYI natural speech was fastest at 159 words per minute, and voiceover narration was slowest at 118 words per minute.
 We only included corporate videos and not narrative content, because suspenseful narrative videos like this comedy piece for Yamaha were skewing the data).